pacak/bpaf/README.md

-4. Restart your shell - you need to done it only once or optionally after bpaf major version
+4. Restart your shell - you need to do it only once or optionally after `bpaf` major version
     upgrade: generated completion files contain only instructions how to ask your program for possible completions and don’t change even if options are different.

-5. Generated scripts rely on your program being accessible in $PATH
+5. Generated scripts rely on your program being accessible in `$PATH`